nsfm/dualsense-ts/README.md

 });
 ```

 Gyroscope and accelerometer readings are automatically calibrated using each controller's factory calibration data, which removes gyro bias drift and accelerometer zero-point offset.
-Calibration is applied transparently — you can inspect the resolved factors via `controller.calibration`.
-See [Factory Calibration](https://nsfm.github.io/dualsense-ts/inputs/motion) in the docs for details on bias removal, zero-point correction, and per-axis sensitivity normalization.
+You can inspect the resolved calibration factors via `controller.calibration`, and the [Factory Calibration](https://nsfm.github.io/dualsense-ts/inputs/motion) docs cover the details.

 #### [Orientation Tracking](https://nsfm.github.io/dualsense-ts/api/orientation)